Emergency & Urgent Eye Care

 - Red eyes or eyelids

 - A strong itching/ burning sensation

-- It feels like something is in your eye
+- Foreign body sensation in your eye

 This list is not exhaustive as there are many eye-related symptoms, caused by a wide range of problems.